 Request an Appointment

-To schedule an appointment with a breast cancer screening specialist at UT Southwestern’s facilities in Dallas or for more information about our services, request an appointment or call 214-645-8300.
+To schedule an appointment with a breast cancer screening specialist, request an appointment or call 214-645-8300.